undunno/learngit/readme.txt

-git is a distribuyed  version to control system. git is free software under distributed GPL.
+git is a distribuyed  version to control system. git is free software under distributed GPL

+A
+.